gonbvza/Token_Vesting/README.md

 ## Token smart contract

-This directory a whole token creation and its respective vesting logic.
+This directory constitutes a whole token creation and its respective vesting logic.
 It also counts with some logic regarding airdrops and token staking.

 **This directory will contain all of the logic needed for a token release.**